jborean93/omi/README.md

 A few thing to note when using the WSMan transport in PowerShell

-+ You always need to provide an explicit credential, no implicit auth is current available
-  + I'm hoping to add support for using a cred from the Kerberos cache in the future
 + When wanting to use Kerberos auth you need to specify the user in the UPN format, e.g. `username@DOMAIN.COM`.
 Do not use the Netlogon form `DOMAIN\username`
-+ If you want to use Negotiate/Kerberos auth you must also supply `-Authentication Negotiate` or `-Authentication Kerberos` to the cmdlet that uses WSMan
 + When using Basic auth you MUST connect over HTTPS and skip cert verification by adding `-SessionOption (New-PSSession -SkipCACheck -SkipCNCheck)`
   + While this tells PowerShell to skip the certificate checks, this library will still continue to do so
   + See [https_validation](docs/https_validation.md) for more details on this topic